ikemanep1/Portfolio_Project-14_Spartan_Ales/README.md

 # specs

 _Right now, there isn't any back end logic.
-It's just as pretty as it can be.
-The component visual can be viewed in the public folder.
+It's just as pretty as it can be._

 _![Image description](./public/component_visual.jpg)_